cropgeeks/flapjack/docs/batch_analysis.rst

   The options you see here will differ depending on the chosen analysis type.

 .. important::
   You may see less options here compared to running a single analysis.
 This is because data set specific parameters - such as choosing parental lines - cannot be selected when running a batch analysis.
-Depending on the parameter, Flapjack may make a best guess or use meta data in the originally imported raw data to make these selections for you.
+Flapjack will either use :doc:`pedigrees` in the originally imported raw data to make these selections for you, or will set the first and second lines found as parents.

 Once you have made any parameter selected, launch the analysis using ``Run`` and - once complete - you will see that Flapjack has applied the analysis to each data set, and has creatied a view to hold the results for each one: